 Meanwhile, Claudio Germinario has over 20 years’ experience at the EPO Boards of Appeal, where he was a member from 1980 to 2001.
 He is particularly praised for his expertise in patent litigation in the field of pharma and biotech.
 One Italian lawyer says, “Among the best prepared patent attorneys for chemistry and biotech.”

 Paolo Rambelli of Jacobacci is recommended as a “senior patent attorney with a fine understanding of industrial and pharmaceutical chemistry”, who has “great experience in patent litigation”.

 Survey respondents threw numerous well-known names from German patent attorney circles into the ring.
-Whereas the France and Italy vote indicate a preference for a particular expert as a technical judges, German candidates are more diverse and less consistent.
+Whereas the France and Italy vote indicate a preference for a particular expert as a technical judge, German candidates are more diverse and less consistent.
 Respondents only nominated a few candidates more than once.

-Renowned patent attorneys such as pharmaceutical and biotechnology expert Nathalie Kirchhofer, and Arwed Burrichter, are among the candidates.
+Renowned patent attorneys such as pharmaceutical and biotechnology expert Natalie Kirchhofer, and Arwed Burrichter, are among the candidates.
 Both lawyers reside at Cohausz & Florack.
 One participant praised the latter as a “life science warhorse”.
 In addition, Dorothea von Renesse and Max Tilmann, name partners of patent attorney outfit König Szynka Tilmann von Renesse, cropped up multiple times.
-One survey participant described Max Tilman as an “experienced patent attorney, qualified for representing cases before the UPC”.
+One survey participant described Max Tilmann as an “experienced patent attorney, qualified for representing cases before the UPC”.